 Life is the ‘Enchantment Under the Sea’ Dance

-Marty’s parents, George McFly and Lorraine Baine, fell in love at the ‘Enchantment Under the Sea’ Dance on November 12, 1955.
+You see, Marty’s parents, George McFly and Lorraine Baine, fell in love at the ‘Enchantment Under the Sea’ Dance on November 12, 1955.
 This is when they had their first kiss, and their subsequent romance led to the eventual birth of Marty some years later.
 Unfortunately, Marty’s journey to the past (via one Dr. Emmett Brown, a flux capacitor, and a suped up DeLorean) jeopardized this pivotal moment in time, threatening his own existence as well as that of his two siblings.

 So, put on your best dress, pick yourself up, and walk into your ‘Enchantment Under the Sea’ Dance with a smile, some guts, and a little wisdom.
 Whatever you do, be present (“be there, or be square,” as the high school poster read).
 Don’t miss your moment.

-(This post was originally published on my blog David Bothered on August 8th, 2012.)
+This post was originally published on my blog David Bothered on August 8th, 2012.

 Leave a Comment